 Data leakage is a failure mode where information from the Test set influences training, contaminating the evaluation.
-When it happens, the test set is no longer measuring generalization to unseen data — it’s measuring something that has already been informed by the test data.
-The model appears to perform well during evaluation but fails in deployment.
+The test set stops measuring generalization to unseen data and starts measuring something already informed by the test data.
+The model looks good during evaluation but fails in deployment.

 Preprocessing on the whole dataset before splitting

-Suppose we have the wine-quality dataset and we follow the Chapter 4 recipe: normalize the features, impute missing values, possibly extract features through a rolling window.
-If we do these operations on the entire dataset and then split into train and test, we’ve leaked.
+Take the wine-quality dataset and the usual recipe: normalize the features, impute missing values, maybe extract features through a rolling window.
+Do these on the entire dataset and then split into train and test, and you’ve leaked.
 The mean and standard deviation used for normalization were computed using the test data.
 The imputed values were computed in part from the test data.
 The test set has influenced the preprocessing, and the model implicitly knows about it.

-The fix is simple: split first, fit preprocessing on the training set only, then apply the same transformation to the test set.
+The fix: split first, fit preprocessing on the training set only, then apply the same transformation to the test set.
 Compute the normalization statistics from the training set alone, store them in the scaler, transform the training set using them.
-When the test set arrives, transform it using the same training-fitted statistics — don’t recompute.
-The scaler has been fit on training and transformed on both.
+When the test set arrives, transform it using the same training-fitted statistics, don’t recompute.
+The scaler is fit on training and transformed on both.
 The test set is preprocessed but doesn’t contribute to the preprocessing rules.

 This is exactly what scikit-learn’s fit_transform and transform distinction is built for: